 Whatever type of biking you enjoy, the Kickapoo Valley Reserve has something to offer.
 The unsurpassed beauty to be found in this part of southwestern Wisconsin will surprise you with every bend in the road.
 Whether you choose to stick to the pavement or want to challenge yourself on grueling primitive mountain bike trails, this area can accommodate you.

 Old Hwy 131 Trail is 4.5 miles of paved greenway trail within the Reserve.
 No motorized vehicles are allowed on this stretch of trail.
 There are over 25 miles of paved roads in and around the Reserve with a number of connecting roads that expand the network to over 100 miles in the immediate vicinity.

 State Highway 131 north of Rockton is one of the most lovely stretches of highway in all of Wisconsin.
 Your route will cross the Kickapoo River at least five times in a five-mile stretch.
 Highway 131 intersects County Highway F where the Reserve shares a boundary with Wildcat Mountain State Park.
 For an extra challenging loop, travel County F east to State Highway 33 north to fully appreciate the term "mountain" in the park’s name.
 State Highways 131 and 33 enter the town of Ontario, a bustling community that serves as the favorite point of departure for canoeists spending the day on the river.

 Although traffic is light on area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.

-There are approximately 24 miles of designated bike trails in the Kickapoo Valley Reserve.
-Trails are open May 1 through November 15, depending on the weather.
+Mountain bike trails are open May 1 through November 15, depending on the weather.
 Visitor permits are available through the Reserve office or self-registration stations throughout the property.

 Portions of the mountain bike trails follow the state snowmobile trail, covering most of the length of the Reserve.
 Although it is not a single track trail, the mountain bike trail presents many of the challenges that serious off-road bikers find appealing.
 You’ll encounter steep uphill climbs, hairpin turns, and rapid descents as you travel through hardwood forests and open meadows with breathtaking overlooks along the way.